Battle of Donbas (2022): Russian operational pause (4–16 July 2022)

 After fully capturing and occupying Luhansk Oblast, Russian president Vladimir Putin ordered defence minister Sergei Shoigu to continue the offensive in Donbas as planned, adding that units that fought on the Luhansk front "should certainly rest and increase their combat capabilities."
 According to the Institute for the Study of War, Russian forces made no claimed or assessed territorial gains "for the first time in 133 days of war" and suggested that Russia was likely taking an "operational pause" to rest and regroup its forces before a planned renewed assault.
 The UK defence ministry expected the city of Siversk to be the immediate tactical objective of their renewed assault.
-By 14 July, Haidai said that Russian forces were trying to take Siversk in order to eventually advance on Bakhmut.
+By 14 July, Haidai said that Russian forces were trying to take Siversk to eventually advance on Bakhmut.

-An intelligence briefing by the UK defence ministry on 4 July said Russian forces would "almost certainly" transition to capturing the rest of Donetsk Oblast, around 55 percent of which was already in control by Russian and Donetsk People's Republic (DPR) separatist forces.
-The ministry predicted the fighting in Donetsk would continue to be "grinding and attritional," typified by massive artillery shelling leveling towns and cities amid slow ground advances.
+An intelligence briefing by the UK defence ministry on 4 July said Russian forces would "almost certainly" transition to capturing the rest of Donetsk Oblast, around 55 per cent of which was already in control by Russian and Donetsk People's Republic (DPR) separatist forces.
+The ministry predicted the fighting in Donetsk would continue to be "grinding and attritional," typified by massive artillery shelling levelling towns and cities amid slow ground advances.
 Ukraine's governor of Luhansk, Serhiy Haidai said he expected Donetsk cities such as Sloviansk and Bakhmut to soon come under heavy Russian attack, and said both cities were increasingly being shelled.
 Similar to UK intelligence reports, the Ukrainians expected the Russians to push west along the Bakhmut-Lysychansk highway.
 On 5 July, the mayor of Sloviansk, Vadym Liakh, urged residents to evacuate the city.
 "The nearest Russian positions are 7–10 km from the city," said Liakh.
 The governor of Donetsk Oblast, Pavlo Kyrylenko, urged the 350,000 remaining residents to evacuate the province.
 All civilians remaining in the unoccupied parts of Donetsk region were later ordered to evacuate by Zelenskyy on 30 July.
 According to Ukrainian estimates, 200,000–220,000 civilians still lived there at the time.